 ‘The whole year have had follow up lessons in story construction, which have been very effective with good outcomes.
 Quite frankly, we all enjoyed the day so much.
 You were wonderful.’
 Head of English, Guilsborough School, Northampton.

 I pride myself on the feedback and testimonials I get from students and schools.
-I’m happy to give up to three author talks/workshops in a day, lasting roughly an hour, depending on how the school day is organised.
-I can also work for longer periods with specific groups for really strong improvements in writing skills.
-I’ve been teaching (and hopefully inspiring!) children and teenagers in school for 16 years, so I’m very experienced in working with able and less able students of all ages.
+Fully up-to-date details of the talks/workshops I offer are always on my website cliffmcnish.com.
+I’m happy to give up to four author talks/workshops in a day, lasting up to an hour or so each, depending on how the school day is organised.
+I’ve been teaching (and hopefully inspiring!) young children through to teenagers in school for 16 years, so I’m very experienced in working with able and less able students of all ages.
 Let me know what your needs are, and we can go from there.

 Author Talks – up to 60 minutes

 I love talking to students about my writing life – how I started out, the influence of my daughter on my ideas, as well as the ups and downs of a career in fiction.
 I can command an audience of any size, and there’s ample time for Q&A plus those burning questions students always have.
 I'll dig down into deep themes of writing with teenagers, but I'm equally happy to engage with younger pupils on a lighter level.
 I've put together a funny and heart-warming talk/show about my time fostering dogs for Battersea Dog’s Home.
 It's proven hugely successful with children aged 6-11.

 1. How to Craft a Story.
 A simple five-step technique for creating a compelling story.
 Even the most reluctant students who have problems generating ideas and characters can follow and use it immediately, making it extremely popular with teachers as well as students.

 2. The Ghost.
 My approach to the chiller.
 This workshop always focuses the attention of students.